haplotype/idul/README.md

 There are three output files: pref.log (a txt document contains log), pref.snpinfo.txt.gz, and pref.pval.gz file, where pref is specified by -o.
 There are four columns in pref.snpinfo.txt.gz, SNP ID, A-allele, B-allele, and MAF (minor allele frequency).
-By default pref.pval.gz only contains p-values, one column per phenotypes and one SNP per row.
+By default pref.pval.gz contains p-values, beta, sigma, l0 (loglikelihood of null), l1 (loglikelihood of alternative), h (eta/(eta+1)), and niter (number of iterations used) in optimization.
-If -b is invoked, then additional informations will be writen, including SNP effect size (beta), sigma of beta, eta/(1+eta), and number of IDUL iterations to obtain eta estimates.

-## Usage exmpales
-1) This example takes vcf file as genotypes input.
-The output pref.pval.gz only contains a p-value for each SNP each phenotype.

-       ./idul -i input.vcf.gz -p phenotypes.gz -k kinship.txt -o pref

-2) This example takes bimbam mean genotype as genotype input.
-Since -b is invoked, the pref.pval.gz contains more columns in addition to p-values, such as beta and sigma, etc.

-       ./idul -g input.bimbam.mgt.gz -p phenotypes.gz -k kinship.gz -o pref -b
+If -b was invoked, pref.pval.gz only contains pvalues.

 ## Other options
        -t  number_of_threads.
+       -w  compute wald test p-values instead of likelihood ratio test p-values, which is default.